How do you respond when you have the normal type of up and down, occasional depression that everyone experiences, even the most godly?

 And if I can’t come up with much, I say, “What did He do great this week?”
 And then I start writing.
 If I’m still having trouble, “What did He do this month?”
 And I can usually fill a napkin and what it does, it forces me to get objective.

-“God, this thing You did in my son, and I met this person, and this person came to Christ, and this was an answer to prayer.”
+This in my son, and I met this person, and this person came to Christ, and this was an answer to prayer.
 When we get depressed, just start going on tilt.
 You can’t go there.

 A third thing that has been very helpful for me is I keep a journal so I can process.
 Often, this unresolved anger and all this kind of junk, we don’t deal with it and we push it down and then we wake up two days later and depressed and don’t know why.
 And so I write things out as soon as I feel things jumbled.